Wymondham: Public services

 Policing in Wymondham is provided by Norfolk Constabulary, which is headquartered in the town.
 Statutory emergency fire and rescue service is provided by the Norfolk Fire and Rescue Service, which has a station in London Road.

 The nearest NHS hospital is Norfolk and Norwich University Hospital in Norwich, administered by Norfolk and Norwich University Hospitals NHS Foundation Trust.
 In the town itself are Wymondham Health Centre and Wymondham Medical Centre offering general-practice care.
 Ambulance services are provided by East of England Ambulance Service.

 Waste management is co-ordinated by South Norfolk Council.
 Locally produced inert waste for disposal is processed into fuel for use in combined heat and power facilities in Europe.
 Wymondham's distribution network operator for electricity is UK Power Networks; there are no power stations in the town.
 Drinking water and waste water are managed by Anglian Water.
 There is a water treatment plant to the north-west of the town.

 Culture and community

 Culture

 Wymondham Heritage Museum, in the former prison, has permanent displays on Robert Kett, brush-making and the museum building.
 Occasional displays are renewed every season.
 Wymondham Arts Centre, in Beckett's Chapel, runs a summer programme of free exhibitions by local and regional artists.
 Regular arts and theatre events take place in Wymondham Central Hall.

-The Town's pubs include The Green Dragon, one of England's oldest, open since about 1371.
+The Town's historic pubs include The Green Dragon, one of England's oldest, open since about 1371.
 The Cross Keys Inn in the Market Place occupies an early 17th-century Grade II listed building.
-The White Hart, Feathers and The Queen’s Head are other notable pubs.